aleksilassila/reiverr/README.md

 If you have any questions or run into issues, you can start a [discussion](https://github.com/aleksilassila/reiverr/discussions) or open an [issue](https://github.com/aleksilassila/reiverr/issues).

+### Other Upcoming Platforms

+Platforms that are planned to be supported in the future:

+- Windows Desktop App
+- MacOS Desktop App
+- Android TV / TizenOS

 # Contributing

 Unlike the most Servarr projects, this one is built with Svelte and SvelteKit.
 If you haven't used Svelte before, don't worry, this was my first Svelte project too.
 I'd recommend reading the official [Svelte tutorial](https://learn.svelte.dev/tutorial/welcome-to-svelte) to get started.